arthurmchr/moon/README.md

 ## Stables

-We first need to tag our `dev` branch, then create a new branch :
+We first need to tag our `dev` branch, then merge on master :

 ```
 $(dev) git tag x.x